1. Why did we form a separate society (RemoteDX Inc)?

 12. What will it cost?

-No subscription has been set for 2016/17.
+Subscriptions are set at the annual meeting.
+No subscription was set for 2016/17, but since the inaugural “year” (actually 16 months) the annual subscription has been set at $5 per member.
 At this stage, actual operating costs of the society look likely to be small, with site rental the principal ongoing factor.
 It is intended to be off-grid, using solar power to charge a large bank of backup batteries.

 All official communications are intended to be electronic.